 Medical bills and expenses: This includes emergency transportation and treatment costs, hospitalization, costs related to surgeries, diagnosis, doctor's office visits, medical treatments, medication and medical equipment.
 If you have been injured, it is important to make sure you preserve all invoices and documentation relating to your medical treatment and expenses.

-Loss of current and future income: In addition to seeking compensation for current income lost, workers can also seek compensation for lost future income and lost earning capacity, especially if they've suffered life-changing injuries that would keep them from returning to their job.
+Loss of current and future income: In addition to seeking compensation for current income lost, a construction worker can also seek compensation for lost future income and lost earning capacity, especially if they've suffered life-changing injuries that would keep them from returning to their job.

-Pain and suffering: This is compensation for physical pain and mental suffering endured by construction accident victims.
+Past and future pain and suffering: This refers to compensation for the physical pain and mental suffering endured by victims of construction accidents.

 Who is Responsible for my Construction Accident?

 Anyone suffering from injuries after a construction accident should learn how they can pursue compensation.
 Depending on the nature and circumstances of an accident, there are a number of third parties who can be held liable for a construction accident including:

 Construction company: Typically, a number of different entities are involved in a construction project.
 Usually, there is a construction company or general contractor who is running the project.
 For example, if a construction company violates safety standards at a worksite and workers are injured as a result of such negligence, the construction company may be held liable.
 One tragic example of such negligence is failing to provide fall safety devices for workers such as harnesses, safety nets, toeholds and guardrails.
 Falls are the most common cause of fatal construction accidents.
 Construction companies have a duty to make sure sites are safely maintained.